ansible/ansible/docs/docsite/rst/dev_guide/developing_modules_best_practices.rst

 Scoping your module(s)
 ======================

-Especially if you want to contribute your module(s) back to Ansible Core, make sure each module includes enough logic and functionality, but not too much.
-If you're finding these guidelines tricky, consider :ref:`whether you really need to write a module <module_dev_should_you>` at all.
+Especially if you want to contribute your module(s) to an existing Ansible Collection, make sure each module includes enough logic and functionality, but not too much.
+If these guidelines seem confusing, consider :ref:`whether you really need to write a module <module_dev_should_you>` at all.

 * Each module should have a concise and well-defined functionality.
 Basically, follow the UNIX philosophy of doing one thing well.
 * Do not add ``get``, ``list`` or ``info`` state options to an existing module - create a new ``_info`` or ``_facts`` module.